Elastic On-Device LLM Service: Design

-\textbf{TLM inference.} At decision-head, \sys takes the class with the max probability as its decision.
+At decision-head, \sys takes the class with the max probability as its decision.
 For example, in Figure~\ref{fig:tlm}, the decision-head selects a 60\% prompt and 80\% model.
 At score-head, \sys ranks the prompt tokens by the probability of ``retain'', then selects top ones according to decision-head.
+For example, in Figure~\ref{fig:tlm}, the scores are ranked by the green probabilities.
 Notably, if the TLM outputs a decision that cannot meet the SLO (which is nearly yet not impossible due to the black-box property of DNNs), \sys will execute a runtime check and the decision will fall back to a random one that stringently meet the SLO.
 After inference, we get a compressed prompt and a selected sub-model.

 The inference overhead is acceptable.
 Its total parameters are about 40M, which means 2 orders of magnitude less memory footprint than the LLM service.
 Regarding to latency, the TLM can still perform an on-device inference within 5\% of the original LLM's TTFT even if the LLM's prompt is compressed while TLM's not.